 Uses of Medicinal Plants

-Mankind has had a symbiotic relationship with plants and herbs since the beginning of time.
-Healing with medicinal plants is as old as mankind itself.
+Humanity has had a symbiotic relationship with plants and herbs since the beginning of time.
+Healing with medicinal plants is as old as humanity itself.

 There are many ways to use herbal medicines.
 Here is an overview of the most effective and safe ways to use medicinal plants.